GoClipse/goclipse/documentation/UserGuide.md

 The path to the executable of these tools should be configured in the `Go / Tools` preference page.
 The path can be an absolute path, or just the executable name, in which case, the executable will be searched in the PATH environment variable.

+ * The [gometalinter](https://github.com/alecthomas/gometalinter) tool is required for the `lint` build target
+ * You'll ususally want a group of linters, installed using `gometalinter --install`.

 ### Project setup

 ##### Project creation: